 Can a Bank Work with a Cannabis Business Legally?

 In recent years, many states have legalized the recreational use and/or medicinal use of marijuana and other cannabis products.
-In fact, the National Conference of State Legislatures (NCSL) reports that recreational marijuana legalization has been approved in eleven states—with medical marijuana use being permitted in nearly two dozen more U.S. jurisdictions.
+As of February 2023, recreational marijuana legalization has been approved in 21 states plus the District of Columbia—with medical marijuana use being permitted in nearly two dozen more U.S. jurisdictions.

 In order to fill this new demand, a wide array of cannabis businesses have popped up all around the country.
 However, marijuana use remains prohibited at the federal level.
 One of the many consequences of this is that, under current federal law, banks face certain risks when working with legal marijuana industry companies.